Perry Community School District

-The Perry Community School District is a rural public school district headquartered in Perry, Iowa.
+The Perry Community School District is a rural public school district headquartered in Perry, Iowa, United States.

 The district is mostly in northern Dallas County, with a smaller area in Boone County, and a small portion of Greene County.
 The district serves Perry and the surrounding rural areas, including the towns of Dawson and Bouton.

 Clark Wicks has been superintendent since 2017, after serving as the part-time superintendent at Orient-Macksburg Community School District.
 He formerly served as the principal at Perry Elementary from 1989 to 2012.